 If the FOP does not act within the fourteen-day period provided after a Step Two response to take a Type B or C grievance to either Step Three (GRB) or Step Four (Chief of Police) of the Grievance Procedure, it shall result in the grievance being resolved in the manner recommended by the Step Two reviewing authority, provided, however, the parties may agree to an extension of this time limit.
-Should a Type B or C grievance be submitted to the GRB, either the Chief or the FOP may appeal the GRB's determination to Step Five of the Grievance Procedure.
+Should a Type B or C grievance be submitted to the GRB, either the Chief or the FOP may appeal the

+GRB's determination to Step Five of the Grievance Procedure.

-4. Step Four: Review by the Chief of Police/Labor Relations Director.
+4. Step Four: Review by the Chief of Police.

 In the event the FOP chooses not to submit a Type B or C police officer grievance to the GRB as provided under 3(e) above but still desires to pursue the matter, the FOP shall, within fourteen (14) calendar days of receipt of a Step Two response, submit the unresolved written grievance to the Chief of Police.
 Any deadlock by the GRB on either a Type A or B disciplinary issue shall also be submitted to the Chief of Police by the FOP, but within seven (7) calendar days of the final decision of that Board.
-If the FOP chooses to advance a PSO grievance beyond Step Two, it shall do so by submitting a written appeal to the Labor Relations Director (LRD)/City Manager's Office within the timeframe established by this paragraph.

-The Chief or LRD, as applicable, shall review all grievances so referred and provide a written response to the FOP within fourteen (14) calendar days of their receipt.
+The Chief shall review all grievances so referred and provide a written response to the FOP within fourteen (14) calendar days of their receipt.
 The FOP shall have up to seven (7) calendar days following receipt of that decision to either accept the answer by taking no further action or referring the matter to the next step (Step Five) of the Grievance Procedure.